 \subsubsection{Exoplanets in clusters / bulge}

 Characterising planetary systems in star clusters is crucially important to constrain our theories on planetary formation and subsequent migration.
-Clusters provide us with a homogeneous environment where fundamental parameters such as chemical abundances and age can be reliably measured way better than how it is done on field stars, putting the detected planets in an accurate evolutionary context.
+Clusters provide us with a homogeneous environment where fundamental parameters such as chemical abundances and age can be reliably measured, in a much better way than how it is done on field stars, putting the detected planets in an accurate evolutionary context.
 While there is a growing number of exoplanet surveys focusing on low mass stars and binary systems, only very few attempts were, and are being made to explore alternate Galactic environments.
-So far most exoplanetary systems have been detected orbiting single, Sun-like stars, with only a handful of planets detected on open clusters by {\it Kepler}, K2 and TESS \citep{Fujii2019}.
+So far most exoplanetary systems have been detected orbiting single, Sun-like stars, with only a handful of planets detected in open clusters by {\it Kepler}, K2 and TESS \citep{Fujii2019}.
 Quite surprisingly, the occurrence of planets within open clusters (OCs) has been suggested to be similar or even slightly higher than for field stars, although the small sample size severely limits the statistical significance of the results \citep[][the latter found a $5.6_{-2.6}^{+5.4}$\% frequency of hot-Jupiter planets around solar-metallicity stars]{Meibom2013, Brucalassi2016}.
-Unfortunately: 1) only four OCs were located within the {\it Kepler} field, all of them too distant for a planet search to be fully effective on main-sequence stars; 2) K2 and TESS was/is not particularly helpful in enlarging the sample, given their short baseline ($\sim$ 70 and 27 days, respectively) that limits the discovery space mostly to hot planets; 3) PLATO will be limited by its large pixel scale ($\sim 15"$, only slightly smaller than TESS), which implies that confusion will badly impact its photometric perfomances on crowded fields, also boosting the occurrence of false-positive detections.
-Confirming (or disproving) a higher rate of HJs in OCs would favour (or reject) the \textit{planet-planet scattering} scenario, which is one of the competing theories to explain the origin of HJs \citep{Dawson2018}.
+Unfortunately: 1) only four OCs were located within the {\it Kepler} field, all of them too distant for a planet search to be fully effective on main sequence stars; 2) K2 and TESS were/are not particularly helpful in enlarging the sample, given their short baseline ($\sim$ 70 and 27 days, respectively) that limits the discovery space mostly to hot planets; 3) PLATO will be limited by its large pixel scale ($\sim 15"$, only slightly smaller than TESS), which implies that confusion will badly impact its photometric performances on crowded fields, also boosting the occurrence of false-positive detections.
+Confirming (or disproving) a higher rate of hot Jupiters in OCs would favour (or reject) the \textit{planet-planet scattering} scenario, which is one of the competing theories to explain the origin of hot Jupiters \citep{Dawson2018}.
 On the other hand, evidence for small (rocky) planets in OCs is still fragmentary and to be explored.

 The situation is even less clear when it comes to globular clusters.
 For instance, HST observations of 47~Tuc revealed no transiting hot Jupiter \citep{Gilliland2000} and also subsequent efforts on $\omega$~Cen and NGC~6397 were unfruitful \citep{Weldrake2008, Nascimbeni2012}.
 The interpretation of these results is difficult.
 It remains unclear whether this absence is caused by the low metallicity of the cluster, by the intense density of stellar systems (which could either reduce disc and therefore planet formation, or could lead to system-wide instabilities post-formation), or both.
 It is also debated whether the null result on 47~Tuc is actually statistically significant \citep{Masuda2017}.